-Alvin Shipwreck Kelly performs a flagpole sitting stunt atop the Jung Hotel in New Orleans in 1928.
-(Source)
+Alvin “Shipwreck” Kelly performs an upside-down flagpole sitting atop the Chanin Building in New York City.
+(AP Photo)

 July 2, 2020 ~ By Shari Rose

-Aloysius Anthony Kelly was born in Hell’s Kitchen, Manhattan on May 11, 1893.
-Kelly’s father died before he was born, and his mother died in childbirth.
-Adopted and raised by a family friend, Kelly showed an early talent for daredevil-type stunts, climbing his first pole at seven years old and performing a “human fly” stunt on the side of a building two years later.
+Aloysius Anthony Kelly was born in Hell’s Kitchen, New York on May 11, 1893.
+Kelly’s father had died before he was born, and his mother died in childbirth.
+Adopted and raised by a family friend, Kelly showed an early talent for daring stunts, climbing his first pole at seven years old and performing a “human fly” stunt on the side of a building two years later.

-Shipwreck Kelly kneels on his pole perch while performing in Louisville.
+Alvin “Shipwreck” Kelly kneels on his flagpole perch while performing in Louisville in 1928.
 (Source)

 Some of Shipwreck Kelly’s famous pole sittings include: